 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off container accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Pittsburgh transfer station to maximize recovery — contractors often set up commercial recurring hauling agreements for efficiency.
-You can also review EPA construction debris recycling guidance to ensure your site follows standard material-stream practices.
+Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Pittsburgh transfer station—a process that boosts recovery rates.
+Contractors often set up commercial recurring hauling agreements for efficiency, while referring to EPA construction debris recycling guidance to ensure their job sites manage waste streams responsibly.

 • Framing lumber and offcuts